stereoIII6/fraxio_framework/WhitePaper.md

 The Milk Token is Fractio's Governance and Cash Token for the entire Fractio Framework.
-The Plan is to peg it to a DAO goverened Formula to stabilize the MLK Price in order to provide reliable Price structures.
-The MLK Token is based on the ERC20 Token Standard and utilizes Chainlink Oracles and Governance Proposals as Input Parameters for the embedded stabizing function FR-72981
+The Plan is to peg it to a DAO governed Formula to stabilize the MLK Price in order to provide reliable Price structures.
+The MLK Token is based on the ERC20 / ERC677 Token Standard and utilizes Chainlink Oracles and Governance Proposals as Input Parameters for the embedded stabizing function FR-72981